Pinterest Story Pins: Everything You Need to Know

 You have the flexibility to combine the best of both worlds and create a stunning combo widget from your Instagram Stories and Story Pins.

-Here is how to use EmbedStories to create your website story widget.
+Here is how to use EmbedStories to create your Pinterest story widget.
 It will take you just a few minutes to create it (I promise).

 For this example, I am combining Instagram and Pinterest stories to promote a Summer makeup collection and I use our latest AMP layout format.